DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Override default Docker image
 The tests use the default Docker image by default.
-This is the image in GCR that corresponds the current version in build.gradle.
+This is the image in GCR that corresponds the current version in `build.gradle`.
 This default image does not include any changes to the `docker/` directory that have not yet been released.
 You can run the tests with a different Docker image by specifying the Gradle `dockerImage` property. e.g.:
 `./gradlew runTestsWithTag -PtestTag=unit -PdockerImage=terra-cli/local:7094e3f`